• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-1. Using a stand mixer with the paddle attachment, combine grated, cold butter, sugar, salt, and flour until a grainy mixture forms.
+1. In the bowl of a stand mixer, using the paddle attachment, combine grated, cold butter, sugar, salt, and flour until a grainy mixture forms.
 Mix in the egg and vanilla to form a pliable dough.

 2. Divide the dough into 4 portions and color each portion a different color using powdered or gel food coloring.
 Shape each dough portion into a disc, wrap in plastic wrap, and refrigerate.
 Let the dough chill 1 hour to overnight.